 They supply bread for local retailers and restaurants, but they also serve up a mean sandwich at their shop in downtown Elora.
 Definitely, something to call home about!

-The Shepard’s Pub is an Elora staple.
+The Shepherd’s Pub is an Elora staple.
 It’s lived in the lower floor of a beautiful blue building FOREVER.
 But since summer 2018, the pub moved into a new home at the corner of Mill St. and Metcalfe St. Here you’ll find a cozy atmosphere, delicious British pub food and your choice of local brews.

 The Porch Light